Afghanistan refugees to Kansas? Churches and immigration groups are talking over plans to help if needed

 “So they will be looking to find housing for them and employment later on,” said Telles.

-While there are no plans at the moment for refugees to come to Kansas, some say with Governor Laura Kelly opened the door for that possibility.
+While there are no plans, at the moment, for refugees to come to Kansas, some say Gov. Kelly opened the door for that possibility.
 So the discussion has started with some on how to help.

 “The biggest way that we show our love to God is by loving our neighbors,” said Pastor Rachel Ringenberg Miller with Shalom Mennonite of Newton.
 “And so that’s really paying attention to those that are on the margins.”